SkoUtes/cloudlab-ondemand-profile/README.md

 To start up an instance, log in to CloudLab and create a new experiment using the `slate-open-ondemand` profile.

-1. First SSH into both nodes and go to the `/local` directory.
+1. First SSH into both nodes and go to the `/local/logs` directory.
-2. Wait for yum update to finish on both hosts, you have to manually delete these processes with a kill -9 PID command since they get stuck on cleanup.
-Use `watch tail /local/logs/install.log` and wait until it stops at `Cleanup 420/420`.
-Then use `ps aux | grep yum` to get the process ID.
-3. When the process is killed wait for both scripts to finish before proceeding futher.
+2. Use `watch tail install.log` to monitor the progress of the installation.
+When it's completed use `certbot --version` to make sure that certbot is installed, and then go to `/local/repository`.
-4. Run the `ondemand_config.sh` and `keycloak_config.sh` scripts on each host and input your email to get up letsencrypt certs.
-When running the OnDemand script, use the DNS name of the node which should be visible in the CloudLab portal.
+3. If you are qualified you should be able to switch to the root user by running `sudo -i`.
+Then run the `ondemand_config.sh` script on node1 and `keycloak_config.sh` script on node2.
+Follow the prompts and input your email to get up letsencrypt certs.
+When running the OnDemand script, use the FQDN name of the node which should be visible in the CloudLab portal.
-5. When that's done, you should be able to see Open OnDemand and Keycloak at `https://ondemand.example.host` and `https://keycloak.example.host`.
+4. When that's done, you should be able to see Open OnDemand and Keycloak at `https://ondemand.example.host` and `https://keycloak.example.host`.
 To get the hostname aliases, run the `hostname` command in the terminal.

 ### Keycloak Authentication

-Access the Keycloak GUI and log in with the user `admin` and the admin password stored by root.
+Access the Keycloak GUI and log in with the user `admin` and the admin password stored in the `/root` directory.
 Then go to the Ondemand realm and to set up the client.
 First create a a test user by going to the `users` tab and give it a password by clicking on credentials, entering a password, and clicking save password with the `temporary password` field set to OFF.
 Then, go to the OnDemand terminal and create a user with the same name and password using:

 ```bash
 useradd "test-user"